art-santos/canva/README.md

 # ALCHEMY CANVA

-Alchemy canva is a small project for alchemy commerce.
+Alchemy canva is a small project.
 It's is very very basic and have just a few functions, such as add squares to an array, removing then, set is position, and lock the component in one place.

 ## Features used for building this APP